jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I walk through the hospital one more time.
 It's true.
 The evidence is here walking, or dying, inside these walls.

 Doctors' ward: one in ten new mothers die of childbed fever.
-Midwives' ward: one in fifty.
+Midwives' ward: one in twenty-five.

 I watch the other doctors come from the autopsy room.
 Hands still stinking of death.
 They examine the mothers.
 Insert their fingers to check dilation.
 Some mothers die three days later.
 Fever.
 Agony.